lisafrench/table-assignment/README.md

 ## About

-This is a private repo for a job interview assignment.
+This is a repo for a job interview assignment.
+Any references to the company are not included in this work.

 ## Assignment Requirements